 In an effort to better understand certain aspects of online reputation methods and techniques we often review the efforts of competitors.
-In this case study we looked at efforts made by a cheap online reputation management company for an aerospace executive who is experiencing problems with a Ripoff Report listing and Complaints Board post on the first page of his search results.
+In this case study, we looked at efforts made by a cheap online reputation management company for an aerospace executive who is experiencing problems with a Ripoff Report listing and Complaints Board post on the first page of his search results.

-Study of how an inexpensive reputation management firm attempted to remove ripoff report.
+Study of how an inexpensive reputation management firm attempted to remove the ripoff report.
 Note: This was not Reputation X.

 This case study explains some of the mechanics behind a cheap reputation management program.
 It consists of a removal of ComplaintsBoard.com posts and then suppression (pushing down) of RipOffReport.com.
 Ripoff Report is being suppressed because it cannot be removed under normal conditions.
 The reputation firm whose project we are following has moved quickly, but with low-quality content and development.

 They have not yet been successful with the ROR removal but may be in the future.
 Based on the low-quality effort we do not believe legal means are being used against RipoffReport at this time.
 We do not believe the approach the other firm is using will work for this aerospace executive because the domain authority of ROR is too high to be suppressed by low authority (low Domain Authority) content.

 We will continue to monitor their progress and update this post as necessary.

 The project appears to have begun at the end of August, at this writing, it has been six weeks since the start of the project.